-A special scanner is used to scan your pet for the microchip and shows us the number and the microchip is registered to you.
+A special scanner is used to scan your pet for the microchip and shows us the number and the current temperature of your animal.
+This means no more rectal thermometers.
 If you adopt a pet that already has a microchip it is important to ensure that the microchip information is transferred to you.
 It is also important to update your information, such as address and telephone number if it changes; with the microchip manufacturer.
 It is also a good idea to have the microchip scanned on a yearly basis to ensure that it is still working.